Adapta-Projects/Adapta-Colorpack/README.md

 Soon, I finish the other versions of the theme, in this case, the other colors!

-This version contains only the green version!
+This version has no the Eta version!

-The diff command was used to know which commands were missing!
-A comparison was made with the normal Adapta cinnamon.js with a modified Adapta!

 # Instalation